-Please highlight or add the anti-social behaviour witnessed.

-Stage 1/2 Stage 3 Unfinished work Wilful destruction of property Late homework Throwing objects/furniture Inadequate work Refusing to cooperate Talking at wrong time Leaving the class or building without permission Incorrect uniform Spitting at another person Distracting learning Deliberately hurting another person e.g. pinching, biting or Ignoring instructions punching Answering back Attacking another person Being verbally unkind to others, inappropriate facial Inappropriate gestures expressions made at others, not telling the truth, encouraging Swearing, homophobic, transphobic, or racist language others to do any of the above.
-Encouraging others to do any of the above
+$Please\ highlight/check\ or\ add\ the\ anti-social\ behaviour\ witnessed.$

+Stage 1/2 Stage 3

+Unfinished work □ Wilful destruction of property \square

+Late homework \square Throwing objects/furniture

+Inadequate work □ Refusing to cooperate

+Talking at wrong time \square Leaving the class or building without permission \Box

+Incorrect uniform \square Spitting at another person \square

+Distracting learning \square Deliberately hurting another person e.g. pinching, biting or

+Ignoring instructions punching \square

+Answering back □ Attacking another person \square

+Being verbally unkind to others, inappropriate facial Inappropriate gestures

+expressions made at others, not telling the truth, encouraging Swearing, homophobic, transphobic, or racist language \Box

+others to do any of the above. \square Encouraging others to do any of the above \square

+Other - Please write below □ Other - Please write below □

+l

+For pupil to complete (Adult con scribe)

 For pupil to complete (Adult can scribe)

-Who was affected by what you did?
+Who was affected by

+what you did?

-How did it make them feel?
+How did it make them

+feel?

-What could you have done differently?
+What could you have

+done differently?

-How can we repair the damage?
+How can we repair

+the damage?

+the damage:

+1